frankchenqu/frankchenqu.github.io/_posts/2021-3-23-life-updates.md

 In his spare time, he enjoys travelling and language learning.
 He also spends a certain amount of time each week on triatholon training (swim, bike, run).

-"All Human wisdom is summed up in these two words - wait and hope." - *The Count of Monte Cristo* by Alexandre Dumas
+"All human wisdom is summed up in these two words - wait and hope." - *The Count of Monte Cristo* by Alexandre Dumas